Clean Bandit: 2008–2012: Formation and career beginnings

 Original band members Grace Chatto and Jack Patterson met while studying as undergraduates at Jesus College, University of Cambridge.
 Jack was interested in Chatto’s classical string quartet, The Chatto Quartet, led at the time by violinist Neil Amin-Smith, and began making samples using recordings of the string quartet’s concerts.
 Jack then enlisted his younger brother Luke Patterson on the drums.
-Grace and Jack’s friend Ssegawa-Ssekintu Kiwanuka joined as the original vocalist, but later left to undertake a PhD in laser analytics.
+Grace and Jack’s friend Ssegawa-Ssekintu Kiwanuka (also known as Love Ssega) joined as the original vocalist, but later left to undertake a PhD in laser analytics.
 In 2011, Chatto and Jack Patterson formed their own film production company, Cleanfilm, to make music videos for themselves and other artists.

 The band's name, Clean Bandit, comes from a translation of a Russian phrase; the meaning is similar to the English phrase "complete bastard", though Patterson later stated that it is actually a more affectionate term similar to "utter rascal".